 Do you need a car for your trip around Portugal?
 Click hire for a car hire in Faro »

 Faro food: Carne de Porco Alentejana

 When in Faro, discovering their food and gastronomic masterpieces, you’ll soon see that Portuguese are crazy about seafood.
 They even mix seafood with pork, like their cousins Spaniards.
 Carne de Porco Alentejana is their classic dish.
-Recipe calls for marinated pork which they fry, mix it with clams, and then cook it all together.
-There is a lot of different ways you can prepare the marinade, but in general they use paprika, garlic, cilantro, pepper and white wine.
-After the meats are tender and flavours in full bloom, they add potatoes to slowly cook in the sauce and add the final touch to the dish.
+Recipe calls for marinated pork which they fry, mix it with clams and then cook it all together.
+There is a lot of different ways you can prepare the marinade, but in general, they use paprika, garlic, cilantro, pepper, and white wine.
+After the meats are tender and flavors in full bloom, they add potatoes to slowly cook in the sauce and add the final touch to the dish.
 The final product is a sensational mixture of tastes.

 Faro food: Arroz de Lingueirao